aperto-frontend/angular-workshop/README.md

 }
 ```

 The function filters all bookmarks by comparing the ids.
-It creates a new array containing all bookmarks without the one that was passed in.
+It creates a new array containing all bookmarks without the one that was passed in using the [Array Spread Operator](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Operators/Spread_operator).